mmuller88/mmblog/content/newsletter-20/index.md

 <https://dev.to/dailydevtips1/what-exactly-is-frontmatter-123g>

 Explains what Frontmatter is.
-I didn't realized that I already use it for my blog post Gatsby side martinmueller.dev :D.
+I didn't realize that I already use it for my blog post Gatsby side martinmueller.dev :D.

-Thanks a lot to the author []()
+Thanks a lot to the author [Chris Bongers](https://dev.to/dailydevtips1)

 ## How to work around CloudFormation circular dependencies